thruthesky/fireflutter/README.md

 npm run deploy
 ```

+**Note:**
-Note, if you see error like `v2 function name(s) can only contain lower case letters, numbers, hyphens, and not exceed 62 characters in length`, then install the latest version of npm, nodejs, firebase.
+if you see error like `v2 function name(s) can only contain lower case letters, numbers, hyphens, and not exceed 62 characters in length`, then install the latest version of npm, nodejs, firebase.

+**Note:**
-Note, if you see warnings like `functions: Since this is your first time using 2nd gen functions, we need a little bit longer to finish setting everything up.
+if you see warnings like `functions: Since this is your first time using 2nd gen functions, we need a little bit longer to finish setting everything up.
 Retry the deployment in a few minutes.`, then take 5 minutes break and re-deploy.

 ## Security rules